Inverse-design of high-dimensional quantum optical circuits in a complex medium

-Imperfections in optical circuits such as scattering loss, unbalanced mode-mixing, and undesired cross-talk between modes are problematic as they reduce the accuracy and success probability of the implemented circuit~\cite{Miller2015,Burgwal2017,Pai2018,Fang2019,Hamerly2021}.
-These issues become increasingly challenging in large dimensions, as the number of optical elements grows quadratically with the size of the circuit~\cite{Harris2018,Bogaerts2020}.
-Such imperfections can be addressed to some extent by increasing the depth of the circuit through the introduction of additional phase shifters and beamsplitters~\cite{Miller2015,Burgwal2017,Pai2018,Fldzhyan2020,Tanomura2021}.
-However, these additional components necessitate additional control, further increasing the demands associated with circuit complexity.
-In this work, we present an alternative solution where the optical circuit is embedded in a higher-dimensional space of a large ambient mode-mixer such as a random scattering medium, placed between reprogrammable phase planes (Fig.\ref{fig:concept}b).
+In this work, we present an alternative solution where the optical circuit is embedded in a higher-dimensional space of a large ambient mode-mixer such as a random scattering medium, placed between reprogrammable phase planes (Fig.~1b).
 This ``top-down'' approach harnesses the complicated scattering process within a large mode-mixer to forgo control over each individual circuit element.
 Instead, an inverse-design approach is used that employs algorithmic techniques to program an optical circuit with a desired functionality within the random scattering medium \cite{Molesky2018,Marcucci2020}.
-Similar approaches based on inverse-design have been used in multi-plane light converters (MPLC) for spatial-mode manipulation~\cite{Morizur2010,Labroille2014,Fontaine2019}, where free-space propagation is commonly used in place of a random scattering medium (Fig.\ref{fig:concept}c).
-Furthermore, inverse-design techniques have also enabled a variety of optical circuits tailored towards specific functionalities, ranging from designs of nanoscale photonic devices~\cite{Hashimoto2005} to arrangements of bulk optical elements for fundamental quantum experiments~\cite{OAMGHZ,Krenn2016b,Melnikov2018,Krenn2020a}.
+Similar approaches based on inverse-design have been used in multi-plane light converters (MPLC) for spatial-mode manipulation~\cite{Morizur2010,Labroille2014,Fontaine2019}, where free-space propagation is commonly used in place of a random scattering medium (Fig.~1c).
+Furthermore, inverse-design techniques have also enabled a variety of optical circuits tailored towards specific functionalities, ranging from designs of on-chip photonic devices~\cite{Hashimoto2005} to arrangements of bulk optical elements for fundamental quantum experiments~\cite{OAMGHZ,Krenn2016b,Melnikov2018,Krenn2020a}.